-Once you have changed any attribute, pressing a Select button will deselect all fixtures and start the selection process again.
+- Once you have changed any attribute, pressing a Select button will deselect all fixtures and start the selection process again.
 All previously selected fixtures (since you last pressed Clear) stay in the programmer.
 Once a fixture has been edited, the button shows a darker blue (also on the HUD).
-The picture below shows the first two fixtures selected, with the second three in the programmer and the others unselected.
+The picture below shows the first two fixtures selected, with the second three in the programmer and the others unselected. - You can select fixtures on another page by touching one of the page buttons to the left of the fixture buttons, if you have 'Pages' set to Show (using the context button to the left of the menu buttons).
+Otherwise you can use the scroll slider to show other pages.

-• Using Key Profiles (see section 12.2.1 on page 210) you can set the fixture touch button to latch mode so that it turns the fixture's dimmer channel on (like putting a preset fader to full).
+• Using Key Profiles (see section 12.2.1 on page 209) you can set the fixture touch button to latch mode so that it turns the fixture's dimmer channel on (like putting a preset fader to full).